helium/HIP/0019-third-party-manufacturers.md

 ## Revoking Manufacturer Approvals

-Currently, the Manufacturing Oversight Committee may vote to remove a manufacturer’s key for cause at the MCC’s discretion.
+Currently, the Manufacturing Compliance Committee may vote to remove a manufacturer’s key for cause at the MCC’s discretion.

 Removing any Hotspots associated with that manufacturer is not currently possible.
 Consideration and